-All courses applied towards the major must be taken for a letter grade and students must receive a grade of C or higher, including courses taken in the first semester of freshman year.
+All courses applied towards the major must be taken for a letter grade and students must receive a grade of C or higher.
 A maximum of four courses may come from transfer credit and only one letter-graded independent study of 3 credits may apply towards the major (unless honors thesis).
 The Department of Political Science does not award credit for the Advanced Placement Exam in government.

 - One 100 3-credit course in American Politics (AP)